 Over-the-counter pain medication may not be enough to relieve that pain.
 Focusing on rest for 48 hours after an extraction — and avoiding any unusual activity, including flying — will help prevent dry socket.
 If you suffer dry socket while flying and unable to receive urgent dental attention, you’ll be unable to receive urgent medical attention for the pain and potential complications.

 Aside from the risk of dry socket, flying is safe from 24 or 48 hours after your extraction.
 It may be more uncomfortable than usual, though.
 Sinus pressure, headaches, and toothaches that many people experience while flying due to changes in air pressure will be worse while recovering from a tooth extraction.
 What might otherwise have been uncomfortable may cause you to faint, sweat, or vomit.
 You should judge carefully your own threshold for increased discomfort.

 Managing the risks of flying after tooth extraction

 Flying in the days after a tooth extraction increases the risk of dry socket, and greater than usual flight-related discomfort.
 You should schedule your extraction at least 48 hours — and ideally at least two weeks — before any flight.

 If it is not possible to defer your flight for more than 48 hours after your extraction, which is strongly recommended, here are seven precautions you should take while flying after an extraction:

 Are you dealing with tooth pain and ready to be rid of it?
 The team at Image Dental in Stockton can help you put that pain behind you once and for all.
-Get in touch with Image Dental to discuss the best strategy to be rid of that pain, especially if you’re planning a trip in the near future.
+Get in touch with Image Dental by requesting an appointment or calling (209) 955-1500 to discuss the best strategy to be rid of that pain.
+Especially if you’re planning a trip in the near future.